 Pattern searching is an important problem in computer science.
-When we do search for a string in notepad/word file or browser or database, pattern searching algorithms are used to show the search results.
+When we do search for a string in a notepad/word file, browser, or database, pattern searching algorithms are used to show the search results.
 A typical problem statement would be-

 Input: txt = "THIS IS A TEST TEXT" pat = "TEST" Output: Pattern found at index 10 Input: txt = "AABAACAADAABAABA" pat = "AABA" Output: Pattern found at index 0 Pattern found at index 9 Pattern found at index 12

-Boyer Moore is a combination of following two approaches.
+Boyer Moore is a combination of the following two approaches.